Strategies for Supporting Immigrant Students and Families

 ◦ Share examples of other districts' policies.

-◦ Consult with immigration attorneys and school district attorneys as needed.
+◦ Consult with school district attorneys and immigration attorneys as needed.

 It is important to keep in mind that:

-• educators should not give legal advice about what any specific family should do, other than to refer them to “know your rights” information or to consult an attorney
+• educators should not give legal advice about what any specific family should do, other than to refer them to a vetted resource or partner organization for more information and support

 • any educator or staff member may be asked about immigration enforcement by a student or family